arjunjauhari/crowdfundingML-kaggle/documentation/report.md

 -   No. of successful projects is around 58%

-Method 2 - KMeans on social and evolution data {#method-2---kmeans-on-social-and-evolution-data .unnumbered}
+Method 2 - KMeans on social and evolution data
 ----------------------------------------------

 Next, we tried a simple KMeans on the social data with random